Paris is known for many things – but it can be quite confusing when you are deciding where to stay. We’ve picked the best hotels in Paris for 2018.

-With rooms decorated with modern art and the option of breakfast, Hotel Le Marcel provides a comfortable, welcomed stay for business travellers and holidaymakers alike.
+Hotel Le Marcel provides a comfortable, welcoming stay for business travellers and holidaymakers alike.
 The hotel is positioned close to several shops in the tenth arrondissement but you’ll need to take a train to visit the many historical sites of the other Parisian neighbourhoods.

 Holiday Inn Paris

-Situated close to the train station, Holiday Inn Paris is in the prime position for exploring the other arrondissements in Paris without the expense of staying in the centre.
-Holiday Inn Paris offers room service for their reasonably sized rooms along with free internet.
+Situated close to the train station, the Holiday Inn Paris is in the prime position for exploring the other arrondissements in Paris without the expense of staying in the centre.
+Like other Holiday Inn’s the Holiday Inn Paris offers room service for their reasonably sized rooms along with free internet.

 Ibis Paris Gare de l’Est TGV

 The rooms may be slightly on the small side but this hotel is located with easy access to many different transport options.
 Surrounded by small shops and bistros, Ibis Paris Gare de l’Est TGV also offers their own breakfasts before you set out exploring the city.